PbTe/SnTe heterostructures -- candidate platform for studying spin-triplet superconductivity

-Our PbTe/SnTe semiconductor heterostructures are grown by molecular beam epitaxy (MBE) on a 4$\mu$m thick CdTe buffer layer on semi-insulating GaAs and KCl substrates oriented in [100] direction.
+Our PbTe/SnTe semiconductor heterostructures are grown by molecular beam epitaxy (MBE) in temperature range of 270\textcelsius - 300\textcelsius \ using system with effusion cells containing Pb and Te as elements and a compound source of SnTe.
+Such combination allows us to precisely control stoichiometry of deposited layers which were grown on KCl substrate and semi-insulating GaAs substrate with 4$\mu$m thick CdTe buffer layer oriented both in [100] direction.
+The role of CdTe buffer is to eliminate defects and strains appearing on the interfaces due to the great mismatch in lattice parameters between GaAs (5.65 Å) and PbTe (6.46 Å) and provide plane surface for PbTe/SnTe heterostructures.
+Additionally to ensure the buffer growth in [100] direction very thin film of few monolayers of ZnTe was deposited as it is known to prevent the Stransky–Krastanov growth mode.
 A two-dimensional mode of growth has been confirmed by streaky reflection high energy electron diffraction (RHEED) patterns.
-Lattice mismatch between 2 consecutive semiconductors leads to the formation of a periodic dislocation grid at the interface.
-It is visualised in Figure \ref{fig:intro}a) using the Bright Field transmission electron microscope (TEM) imaging condition obtained near [110] axis.
-Moreover, we underline that the Z-contrast STEM shows the layers to be almost fully relaxed far from the interfaces and that no extended defects in the form of threading dislocations or stacking faults crossing the whole heterostructure are present.
-Heterostructures with up to 7 semiconductor layers were studied.
-Collection of the extended RHEED, X-ray diffraction, and TEM characterisation is presented in the Supplemental Material \cite{supplemental} Figs. S1-S2.
+Lattice mismatch between two consecutive semiconductors leads to the formation of a periodic dislocation grid at the interface.
+It is visualized in Figure \ref{fig:intro} using the Bright Field transmission electron microscope (TEM) imaging condition obtained near [110] axis.
+Moreover, we underline that the Z-contrast scanning transmission electron microscope (STEM) shows the layers to be almost fully relaxed far from the interfaces and that no extended defects in the form of threading dislocations or stacking faults crossing the whole heterostructure are present.
+Heterostructures with up to 7 semiconductor layers are studied.
+Due to high technology of MBE growth we were able to exceed the $\text {T}_\text{c}$ of 6 K, while the earlier works reported the $\text{T}_\text{c}$ of 3K for this type of heterostructure. \cite{fogel_novel_2001} Collection of the extended RHEED, X-ray diffraction, and TEM characterization is presented in the Supporting Information (Figures S1-S2).